Legal Considerations When Setting Up a Business With Others

 Handling Changes in Partnership

-If you're planning to form a company with partners and require legal guidance, consider comparing solicitors who specialise in this area to assist you.
+If you are planning to form a company with one or more partners and need legal guidance, it may be worth comparing solicitors who specialise in business partnerships and company formation.

 If you are looking to form a company with a partner or partners and need legal advice, start comparing solicitors that can help now.